swrlly/vrelay/README.md

 # vrelay

 A man-in-the-middle proxy server for the Realm of the Mad God (RotMG) private server Valor.
 Features packet editing/hooking, a framework to write custom plugins, QoL plugins such as predictive autonexus, and data science-based scripts to autoupdate `vrelay`.

-This repository is now archived.
+Also contains patched exploits that can be generalized to any game.

 <p align="center">